netdata/netdata/docs/netdata-cloud-onprem/getting-started-light-poc.md

 3. When all the required software is installed script starts to provision K3s cluster with gathered data.

 After cluster provisioning netdata is ready to be used.

+#### WARNING
+This script will expose automatically expose not only netdata but also a mailcatcher under `<URL from point 1.>/mailcatcher`.